Elizabeth Sullivan

 Renada has an M.A. in Counseling Psychology and a B.S. in Psychology, both from Bowie State University.

-Bill Kallestad serves as the Disability Network Director of Public Policy and Advocacy at Lutheran Services in America.
+Bill Kallestad serves as Senior Director of Public Policy & Advocacy for the Lutheran Services in America Disability Network.

 Bill has a long history as an effective advocate for people with intellectual and developmental disabilities.
 Through his work at Lutheran Services in Iowa and the Iowa Developmental Disability Council, Bill led outreach and shaped policy to improve the lives of those he serves.
 He has advocated at the state and federal levels on issues including changes to special health care respite rates, updated voting laws, addressing the staffing workforce shortage, addressing Iowa’s growing waiting list, and making Iowa more accessible to all.
 Bill’s career includes more than 25 years working in the nonprofit sector.